mmower/ergo/guides/overview.md

 # Overview

 Ergo is a parser combinator library written in Elixir.
-The name 'Ergo' comes from 'ergo' which mean' 'therefore' which means 'for that reason' which seemed appropriate for a parser.
+The name 'Ergo' comes from 'ergo' which means 'therefore' which means 'for that reason' which seemed appropriate for a parser.

 If you are already familiar with parser combinators, great!
 If not we have a [gentle introduction](parser_combinator_intro.html) or see Saša Jurić's talk where he [builds up parser combinators from the ground up](https://www.youtube.com/watch?v=xNzoerDljjo).